-The lower pivot bearing and "O" seal should be renewed after 2 - 3 years of regular use in marine or tropical locations.
+The lower pivot bearing and "O" seal should be renewed after 2 - 3 years of regular use.
 The bearings should be replaced when they become noisy.
 Regularly check the security of the fixings on hub, vane and pole.
 If damage to the paint occurs, clean off any corrosion and repaint.
 Clean the brushes, taking care not to damage the brush springs when handling.